Stream Explorers is a new community science project featuring aquatic insects and what they can tell us about wildlife habitat and water quality.

 Volunteers must watch two training videos (recorded webinars, available via YouTube) to learn how to identify the different types of aquatic insects you are likely to find, along with instructions on how to conduct the survey.

-Training Part 2
+Training Part 2 coming soon!

 Materials and Resources